Use Transparent Leadership to Increase Engagement

 How to Inspire Your Teams

 Inspire your employees by being open, honest, and properly communicating what is expected of them.
-Whether you work in an office or from home, schedule some one-on-one time each week to touch base with people about what they are working on, or how is their family doing.
+Whether you work in an office or from home, schedule some one-on-one time each week to touch base with people about what they are working on, or how their family is doing.
 When you pay attention to your employees, you are showing them you care and that their role is important.

 How to Ask for Employee Input